nguyenducnam03/LoRA/README.md

 LoRA introduces two low-rank matrices, A and B, to approximate the weight update.
 It mean, W = W + $\Delta$ ($\Delta = BA$)

+Initialy, with W (dxk), we had N params.
+Then, we created A,B (dxr, and rxk) (Follow paper, we created B with zero matrix, and A with follow gaussian distribution).
+So, we got total N + dxr + rxk params.
+But we only train on dxr + rxk params.
+It mean we inference on W + BA, but we backpropagation on BA only (freeze W).
+This is the main idea of LoRA.
+My error of misunderstanding is that, I think only use BA for inference, then don't know how to backprobagation with only BA, but we inference with both W+BA, then calculate loss on branch BA, and freeze W.